remingtondavids/remingtondavids/README.md

 **[remingtondavids.com](https://www.remingtondavids.com)**

 Hey!
-My name is Remington, I'm a software engineer.
+My name is Remington, I'm a computer/software engineer.
 I like tinkering with things, gaming, learning new stuff, reading, movies, TV, blah, blah, blah. 🥰

 This is my dog Sasha; she was my everything and i miss her so much. 💔 She was my best friend for 12 years and was by my side through the best and worst times of my life. 💕